Design and Art Direction: Move to Graphite Square, Vauxhall (1990–2012)

 D&AD moved to Graphite Square, in Vauxhall in the 1990s.
 The first Student Expo (now New Blood) and the University Network, the D&AD membership programme for university and college courses, launched in 1993.
 The first session of "Xchange" took place in 1996.
 It was described as a ‘summer school’ for college lecturers and creative practitioners updated participants on the latest industry trends.
 D&AD launched its website in 1996 and introduced its first digital categories to the awards in 1997.
 D&AD celebrated its 40th birthday in 2002 with Rewind, a retrospective exhibition and book of some of the most iconic work since the 1960s at the Victoria & Albert Museum.

 A new benchmark was set at the turn of the century when a double Black Pencil was awarded to the AMV.BBDO ‘Surfer’ for Guinness for its visuals.
 This was matched five years later by ‘Grrr’, Wieden + Kennedy London's work for Honda UK.
 In 2006 another milestone was set as leoburnett.com won the first digital Black Pencil.
 Developments in the industry meant that two new categories were added in 2008, broadcast innovations and mobile marketing.
 That year, Apple Inc. won a Black Pencil for the iMac and the first-generation iPhone.

 Design Workshops were relaunched in 2006 and D&AD North, its first regional network, in Manchester the same year.
 The Student Awards have become an increasingly international event.
 Entries in 2007 came from colleges in more than 40 countries.
 Italian design group Fabrica designed The annual outside the UK for the first time in 2007 and the showreel moved online that same year.

 50th year and beyond (2012–present)

 In 2012, D&AD moved to a location on Hanbury Street.
-It celebrated its 50th anniversary by honouring the most successful award-winners in its history with a special edition Taschen D&AD Annual featuring 50 different covers.
-An auction of the original artwork was help at The Hospital Club.
-In the same year, the D&AD Foundation was established, with a remit to nurture creative talent.
+It celebrated its 50th anniversary in 2012 by honouring the most successful award-winners in its history with a special edition Taschen D&AD Annual featuring 50 different covers.

-In 2015, the organisation relocated briefly to a co-working space until construction of its current permanent premises on Cheshire Street was completed.
+In 2017, D&AD moved to a new office and event space on Cheshire Street, London.

+In October 2024, D&AD appointed its first US-based President, Kwame Taylor-Hayford.

-D&AD Awards
+D&AD Pencil Awards

 The following are the D&AD Pencil award levels: